 Jean-Jacques recalled the professions that would now be lost to the talkies, including the “mood musicians” who played their instruments on silent film sets in order to evoke emotions from the actors…

 IN THE MOOD…During the silent era “mood musicians” were hired to play their instruments on film sets in order to evoke emotions from the actors.
-(Pinterest)THE SILENCE of SOUND…In the early days of the talkies the entire set had to be silent, and special care had to be taken to ensure loud cameras were housed in soundproof boxes such as those pictured above.
+(Pinterest)THE SILENCE OF SOUNDS…In the early days of the talkies the entire set had to be silent, and special care had to be taken to ensure loud cameras were housed in soundproof boxes such as those pictured above.
 Instead of the introduction of sound expanding the capabilities of filmmaking, it was often limited by the bulky gear used to capture that sound.
 Therefore, many films consisted of “stage” musical numbers that were static shots.
 (Caption and image at left courtesy Colorado College.
 Image at right from cinecollage.net)

 The writer also noted the challenges that faced “the old scenario writer…hemmed in by a multitude of new rivals…